EV Charging Stations

 Ocean Lakes has all 859 campsites equipped with 50 amp/240 volt service to operate camper appliances and air conditioners.
 Upon learning that the Society of Automotive Engineers (SAE) defines 240 Volt AC charging as “Level 2” charging, management decided that they could affordably provide a site for someone to park on to charge an eco-friendly vehicle.

 “It’s a win-win to help someone who is trying to help our environment,” Krumm said.
 “Research also helped us determine that accommodating East Coast travelers with this new eco-friendly technology made good sense.
 We felt that establishing a charging station location at an oceanfront destination about 75 miles from I-95 would be good business as well.”

 Ocean Lakes Family Campground invested about $3,000 in the two EV charging stations.
 Expenses included the asphalt parking pads, the outlet stations, the adapter cord and signage.
-To use the EV charging stations, EV drivers simply need to visit the Ocean Lakes main office and obtain a $5 visitor pass to the EV station.
+To use the EV charging stations, EV drivers simply need to visit the Ocean Lakes Main Office and obtain an $8 visitor pass to the EV station.
 There is no additional cost to charge.

 Ocean Lakes management does not really know what kind of demand to expect.

 “It’s not about making money and we really don’t expect to generate much income from the stations,” Krumm said.
 “It’s more about stepping up to fill a need and continuing our efforts to encourage good stewardship of our environment.
 It also gives us the opportunity to show off our campground to potential and future customers.
 It takes about four hours to charge a vehicle, so we invite EV guests to enjoy the campground amenities.
 They can rent an electric golf car, tour the campground, grab a bite to eat on-site, and relax on the beach if they wish.”